-The foreword of archimandrite Vsevolod, the vicegerent of the Raifa Bogoroditsky Monastery
+Foreword of Archimandrite Vsevolod, Vicegerent of the Raifa Bogoroditsky Monastery

 This page introduces you to one of the ancient Russian monasteries – the Raifa Bogoroditsky Monastery (the Raifa Monastery of Our Lady).
 Russian monasteries played a great role in the forming of the nation, its culture and the state itself.
 The history of Russian monasteries is a chain of great spiritual deeds and achievements.
-It is at the same time a story of the fall and decay, and later revival.
-It concerns the Raifa monastery in full measure.
+It is at the same time a story of the fall and decay, and later revival, which can be fully related to the Raifa Monastery.

 From the very first days of its existence, the Raifa Monastery, built in the heart of heathen lands, approached the pagans with words of love, with an appeal to reject baneful polytheism and turn to the Indivisible and Almighty God, the Creator of all – seen and unseen.
 And today the Raifa Monastery opens its doors to every pilgrim.
 They come to the sacred place, wishing to attend churches, to hear the words of the Gospels and church singing, full of wonder, to be enraptured by the great mystery of the Eucharist, when Jesus himself, unseen, is present in the church.